bluvibytes/zone-of-distrust/docs/threat-model.md

 **Why this is the critical dependency:** Every action flows through L4.
 It is the architectural chokepoint.

+**ZoD treats the CA as a Tier-0 system**—similar to a KMS, HSM, or PKI root.
+It requires:
+- Hardened, minimal attack surface
+- Formally verified where possible
+- Independent monitoring by L6
+- Isolated infrastructure, not co-located with agents

 **Mitigations:**
 - Isolation: CA runs in separate security context, separate infrastructure
 - Independent deployment: Not co-located with agent processes
 - Baseline integrity verification: Layer 6 monitors CA behavior
 - GitOps-managed policy: Changes require approval, logged immutably
 - Redundancy: Multiple CA instances with consensus for high-risk actions

+**Critical clarification:** CA compromise is catastrophic *only if* the attacker can:
+1. Issue tokens without detection, AND
+2. Bypass monitoring correlation, AND
+3. Evade governance oversight

+If any of those fail, compromise is detectable.

 ---